emSali/42_philosophers/README.md

 **pthread_mutex_lock**: locks the following code lines.
 Takes address to variable as only argument

 **pthread_mutex_unlock**: unlocks the previous locked thread.
 Takes adress to variable as only argument

+## IDEE

+1. create double linked list of philo struct.
+Each Philo has a fork